 7 simple self-care ideas for mindful mums

 What comes to your mind when you hear the word self-care?
 Does it sound selfish?
-I don't think so!
+Or self-indulgent?
 I think self-care is essential for our overall health & wellbeing and everyone should make time for it.
 As a mum, we are always giving our attention to our little ones.
-This constant giving can be draining and exhausting sometimes.
+This constant giving can be draining and exhausting especially if you're forgetting to give it back to yourself.
 We need to take time to give ourselves full attention we truly deserve on a regular basis because we are a human being before mum!
-We can't pour from an empty cup.
+Remember what we hear on airplane before we take off?
 Put your mask on first before assisting others.
-We have our own needs too and if you don't take time to care for yourself, the likelihood is that resentment keeps building up inside until one day you are ready to...explode!
+If you don't take time to care for yourself, we cannot care for anyone.
+We just can't pour from an empty cup.
+I don't want to see you putting yourself at the bottom of the list.
+I don't want to see your resentment building up inside.
+Take action today so your needs are met before you explode!
 So here are 7 simple ideas to get you started.
 I'd love to hear about your favourite self-care rituals!

 1. Nature walk

 Take time to connect with the Mother Nature.
-Listen to the birds chirping and the sounds of waves rolling.
+Listen to the birds chirping and enjoy the smell of the flowers.
 Go barefoot walking on the beach and feel the sand under your feet.
+Go bushwalking or have a walk along the river or around the lake, taking in the beauty of natural landscapes.
 Soak up the sun and Vitamin D for at least 10 minutes a day.
-Many people find themselves Vitamin D deficient (or many are unaware of it) because we avoid the sun exposure all together for the risk of getting skin cancer.
-Most of us spend way too much time sitting everyday (myself included!), we need to get out of the house and go get some fresh air.
-Our body is designed to move!!
+Many people find themselves Vitamin D deficient (or many are unaware of it) because we avoid the sun exposure all together for the risk of getting skin cancer especially in Australia.
+In my opinion, many of us spend way too much time sitting indoor (myself included!), so we need to get out of the house and go get some fresh air daily.
+Our body is designed to move and not to sit in front of the screen all day!

 2. Go screen free

 There is so much noise and stimulus in the world today.
-TV, mobile phones, tablets and social media it feels like non-stop!
+TV, mobile phones, tablets and social media...
+It feels like non-stop!
 And we all know that these things are highly addictive and negatively affecting the quality of our attention.
+Be intentional and selective of how much time you spend on your screen.
 Take time to switch off your devices for a few hours a day or even a whole day every now and then.
 There is such a sense of freedom when you can switch off completely and be fully present with yourself and your family.

 3. Have a bath

 Oh I cannot tell you how much I love bathing!
 One of the biggest reasons is because it helps me release muscular tension.
 Another is because I get cold hands and feet (even in the middle of summer if the room is air-coned!) and bathing helps with that a lot.
 I’m from Japan and bathing is a big part of our culture too!
-Add candle and Epsom salts for the extra touch…
+Add a candle, some Epsom salts and essential oils for the extra touch…

 4. Eat organic, whole foods

 Nourish your body with organic whole foods!
 And avoid processed foods as much as you can.
 I started taking this very seriously during pregnancy and especially after the birth of my daughter.
 I wanted natural, chemical free things for her.
 And of course, for my own health & wellbeing too.
-I must admit I used to eat out quite a lot but these days I much prefer preparing home cooked meals with organic ingredients, knowing exactly what I’m putting into my mouth.
+I must admit I used to eat out quite a lot before I had my daughter.
+But I much prefer home cooked meals with organic ingredients, knowing exactly what I’m putting into my mouth.

 Hope this helps and you've got a few new ideas to nurture and nourish you.
 Remember to do at least one thing to take a good care of yourself daily even if you've got a newborn and severely sleep deprived.
 If you don't take care of yourself, who will?
 Your body will thank you for it!